Fritzzzz1/PVP_Wordle-BackEnd-Prod/Progress_Backend.md

 ## Built models for saving games:
     - So we have the main data structure for the database basically figured out:
         USER --(one to many)--> GAME --(one to one for bridging gap)--> Board --(one to many[6])--> Attempt
-    - Game has all game details - [won/lost, duration, secret(word)] and the relations : user (dad) board (child).
+    - Game has all game details - [won/lost, duration, secret(word)] and the relations : user (parent) board (child).
-    - Board links to 6 attempts (children) and has game(dad).
+    - Board links to 6 attempts (children) and has game(parent).
-    - Attempts have the number of attempt (1-6) and the word attempted, and the relation to board (dad).
+    - Attempts have the number of attempt (1-6) and the word attempted, and the relation to board (parent).
     - All fields have id's.
     - Relations are defined and accessible both ways.
     - on delete of user, games will assign defaultly to guest user. (for now the username "guest").